 “Therefore, my beloved, as you have always obeyed, so now, not only as in my presence but much more in my absence, work out your own salvation with fear and trembling, for it is God who works in you, both to will and to work for his good pleasure.”
 Philippians 2:12-13

 My practical tip?
-Document God’s blessings in 2017 and your “faith” goals for 2018 with the sheet in my FREEBIE pack, reviewing it next Christmas and collecting the lists over the years to recall God’s goodness.
+Document God’s blessings and your “faith” goals with the sheet in my FREEBIE pack, reviewing it next Christmas and collecting the lists over the years to recall God’s goodness.
 Celebrate that Christ has come, and let it flood your heart with hope about the

 year to come.
 Just as He amazingly and graciously lived a sinless life on earth and conquered death, He can powerfully work through anything you face for His glory and your good.